Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Sewing Machine Needle Sizes: Thread Weight and Type

 Also, make sure to take into account the weight and type of thread you are using.
 A larger needle accommodates a heavier thread.
 If you are using a small thread with a large needle, the needle’s point will leave large holes in the fabric that are not fully filled by the fine thread.
 This can mimic a tension problem and is not aesthetically pleasing.
-If you use a heavy thread with a fine needle, you risk skipped stitches, broken threads, and what may also look like a tension problem.
+If you use a heavy thread with a fine needle, you risk skipped stitches, broken threads, and what may also look like a tension problem when the thread has difficulty running through the needle’s eye.

 There are three main types of general-purpose sewing machine needles.
-The best type of sewing machine needle for your project depends on the type of fabric: woven or knit.
+The best type of sewing machine needle for your project depends on the fabric type: woven or knit.

 - Universal point needles are general-purpose needles with a slightly rounded point.
 They are “jack of all trades, but master of none.”
 As such, they will work for most woven or knit fabrics.
-When in doubt of which needle to pick for my project, I always start with a 90/14 universal needle.
+When in doubt of which needle to pick for my project, I always start with an 80/12 or 90/14 universal needle.

 - Ballpoint needles, or jersey needles, have rounded points and slip between loops of knit fabrics rather than piercing the fabric, which leads to fabric damage or skipped stitches.
 Because these are made specifically for sewing on knits, choose a ballpoint needle when you know your fabric is a knit.